 - (7) Same store sales is calculated by comparing the reported sales for all stores that were open during the entirety of a period and the entirety of the same period during the prior fiscal year.
 Sales from closed stores, if any, are removed from each period.
 Sales from relocated stores have been included in each period because each such store was relocated within the same general geographic market.
 Sales from expanded stores have been included in each period. - expanded stores have been included in each period.
 (8) Retail gross margin percentage is defined as the sum of product sales and repair service agreement commissions less cost of goods sold, divided by the sum of product sales and repair service agreement commissions.
 See "Selected Historical Consolidated Financial and Operating Data." - (9) Operating margin is defined as operating income divided by total revenues.
-(10) Return on average equity is calculated as current period net income divided by the average of the beginning and ending equity. - (11) Rent expense includes rent expense incurred on our properties, equipment and vehicles, and is net of any rental income received. - (12) Represents net charge-offs for the applicable period divided by the average balance of the credit portfolio for the period presented. - (13) Represents the weighted average of monthly gross cash collections received on the credit portfolio as a percentage of the average monthly beginning portfolio balance for each period. - (14) Adjusted to reflect the application of the estimated net proceeds to our company from the offering (using an assumed public offering price of \$28.09 per share and assuming no exercise of the underwriters' over-allotment option and the number of shares we sell in this offering is the same as set forth on the cover page of this prospectus supplement).
+(10) Return on average equity is calculated as current period net income divided by the average of the beginning and ending equity. - (11) Rent expense includes rent expense incurred on our properties, equipment and vehicles, and is net of any rental income received. - (12) Represents net charge-offs for the applicable period divided by the average balance of the credit portfolio for the period presented. - (13) Represents the weighted average of monthly gross cash collections received on the credit portfolio as a percentage of the average monthly beginning portfolio balance for each period. - (14) Adjusted to reflect the application of the estimated net proceeds to our company from the offering (assuming no exercise of the underwriters' over-allotment option).

-THE OFFERING Issuer Conn's, Inc., a Delaware corporation Common stock offered by us 1,408,379 shares Common stock offered by the selling stockholders 3,591,621 shares Over-allotment option 750,000 shares from us Common stock outstanding after this offering 34,109,925 shares Use of proceeds We intend to use the net proceeds from the sale of shares we offer in this offering primarily for the repayment of debt and to pay for the fees and expenses we will incur in connection with this offering.
+THE OFFERING Issuer Conn's, Inc., a Delaware corporation Common stock offered by us 1,408,379 shares Common stock offered by the selling stockholders 4,091,621 shares Over-allotment option 825,000 shares from us Common stock outstanding after this offering 34,109,925 shares Use of proceeds We intend to use the net proceeds from the sale of shares we offer in this offering primarily for the repayment of debt and to pay for the fees and expenses we will incur in connection with this offering.
 We will not receive any proceeds from the sale of shares of common stock offered by the selling stockholders in this offering.
 Dividend policy We do not anticipate paying any cash dividends in the foreseeable future.
 Risk factors See "Risk Factors" beginning on page S-13 of this prospectus supplement, the accompanying prospectus and our annual report on Form 10-K for the fiscal year ended January 31, 2012 for a discussion of the risk factors you should carefully consider before deciding to invest in our common stock.
 NASDAQ Global Select Market symbol "CONN" Conflict of interest Stephens Inc., one of the selling stockholders and one of the joint bookrunning managers for this offering, and certain of its affiliates beneficially owned 7,316,812 shares, or approximately 22.3% of our common stock as of November 29, 2012.
 Because Stephens Inc. is an underwriter and a selling stockholder and its affiliates beneficially own more than 10% of our common stock, Stephens Inc. is deemed to have a "conflict of interest" under Rule 5121 of the Financial Industry Regulatory Authority, Inc., or FINRA.
 Accordingly, this offering will be made in compliance with the applicable provisions of FINRA Rule 5121.
 Under FINRA Rule 5121, the appointment of a qualified independent underwriter is not necessary in connection with this offering because this offering is of a class of securities having a bona fide public market, as defined by FINRA Rule 5121.
 See "Conflict of Interest."